aniket328/hacktober_website/README.md

  **Word of Caution**
 - Spammy pull requests can be labeled as “**spam**” or "**invalid**."
 Pull requests with a label containing either of these words won't count toward Hacktoberfest.
 - Pull requests must be approved by a maintainer.
 PRs can be accepted either by being merged, having an overall approving review, or having the ‘**hacktoberfest-accepted**’ label.After a PR is approved it enters a fourteen-day review window where hacktober team does some more checking in accordance with **Hacktober Rules**.After the fourteen-day window has passed, the PR becomes eligible for Hacktoberfest and this cannot be reversed.
-- Bad repositories will be excluded.Many repositories encourage participants to make simple pull requests – to quickly gain a pull request towards winning.
+- Bad repositories will be excluded.
+Many repositories encourage participants to make simple pull requests – to quickly gain a pull request towards winning.
 While these projects may be a valuable learning tool for new contributors, they often aren't valuable and high quality contributions to open source projects, and go against the fest's core values.

 **How to make a PR**
 - Maintainers determine if their open-source projects participate by adding the ‘hacktoberfest’ topic.<br/>